crystallabs/virtualtime/README.md

 Another is creating a VirtualDate from a string, using notation `vd = VirtualDate["... string ..."]`.
-This parser should eventually support everything supported by Ruby's `Time.parse`, `Date.parse`, `DateTime.parse`, etc., but for now it supports the following strings:
+This parser should eventually support everything supported by Ruby's `Time.parse`, `Date.parse`, `DateTime.parse`, etc., but for now it supports the following strings and their combinations:

 ```
 # Year-Month-Day